The Multiversity: Background and creation

 In the conclusion to the 1985 comic book crossover Crisis on Infinite Earths, the DC Multiverse collapsed, merging the history of five universes into one single new universe.
 In the 1998–1999 series The Kingdom, author Mark Waid and co-creator Grant Morrison introduced the concept of Hypertime, a super-dimensional construct that allowed for all publications to be canon or in-continuity somewhere.
 Hypertime, although infrequently used, was a replacement and explanation for the multiple timelines and histories DC had published through the years.

-In the 2005–06 crossover event Infinite Crisis, the survivors of the first Crisis—Alexander Luthor, Jr. from Earth-Three, Superboy-Prime from Earth-Prime, and Kal-L of Earth-Two—had attempted to create a perfect world to replace the current DC Universe (DCU), with Luthor restoring, merging, and destroying worlds that had once existed in the Multiverse or were featured in various Elseworlds publications.
+In the 2005–06 crossover event Infinite Crisis, the survivors of the first Crisis—Alexander Luthor Jr. from Earth-Three, Superboy-Prime from Earth-Prime, and Kal-L of Earth-Two—attempted to create a perfect world to replace the current DC Universe (DCU), with Luthor restoring, merging, and destroying worlds that had once existed in the Multiverse or were featured in various Elseworlds publications.
 Luthor failed, due to the intervention of the universe's heroes, and inadvertently altered the history of the DC Universe.
 Following Infinite Crisis, a single Earth and universe existed in the DCU as a result of Luthor's actions; however, it was later revealed that this was not actually the case and that the Multiverse still existed at this time.
 Prior to the publication of Infinite Crisis, editor Dan DiDio revealed that Hypertime no longer exists in the DCU.

 Following Infinite Crisis, the year-long weekly maxiseries 52 (2006–2007) led to the revelation that the Multiverse still exists, in the form of 52 alternate universes.
-Author Grant Morrison stated that the return of the Multiverse was intended to launch new franchises, explaining:
+Morrison stated that the return of the Multiverse was intended to launch new franchises, explaining:

 In 2007–08, the weekly series Countdown (a.k.a.
-Countdown to Final Crisis) was published as a follow up to 52 and lead-in to DC's next line-wide crossover event Final Crisis, along with various spin-off titles featuring the new Multiverse.
+Countdown to Final Crisis) was published as a follow-up to 52 and lead-in to DC's next line-wide crossover event Final Crisis, along with various spin-off titles featuring the new Multiverse.
 The Multiverse plays a large part in the Final Crisis (2008–2009) series, where a team of Supermen from across the Multiverse assemble to defeat a rogue Monitor, Mandrakk.
-The series introduced Calvin Ellis, a new Superman from Earth-23 who is the President of the United States.
+The series introduced Calvin Ellis, a version of Superman from Earth-23 who is the President of the United States.
 Grant Morrison based the character on Barack Obama.
 The character would later appear in Grant Morrison's Action Comics #9 (July 2012) and was a central character in The Multiversity.
 Final Crisis was described by editor Dan DiDio as the finale in a trilogy of stories about the Multiverse, describing each Crisis: "The death of the Multiverse, the rebirth of the Multiverse, and now the ultimate story of the Multiverse."